blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

 ### Task 2: Create the SQL Server Availability Group

 1. On CloudShopSQL, launch **SQL Server 2017 Configuration Manager**.

 2. Select **SQL Server Services**, then right-click **SQL Server (MSSQLSERVER)** and select **Properties**.

     ![SQL Server Configuration Manager with SQL Server Services selected and SQL Server service highlighted.](images/hands-on-lab/2019-03-24-21-31-48.png "SQL Server Configuration Manager")

 3. Click on the **Log On** tab.
 To setup a SQL Server Availability     Group, the SQL Server service account needs to have access to all of the SQL Servers that will participate in the Availability Group.
 Change the service account to the **CONTOSO\\demouser** domain account using **demo@pass123** for the password.

     ![SQL Server Properties is shown with the account set to the CONTOSO\demouser domain account.](images/hands-on-lab/2019-03-24-21-35-08.png "SQL Server Login Properties")

 4. Select the **AlwaysOn High Availability** tab and check the box for **Enable AlwaysOn Availability Groups**, then click **OK**, then click **Yes** to confirm the account change.

     ![SQL Server Properties is shown with Enable AlwaysOn High Availability Groups selected.](images/hands-on-lab/2019-03-24-21-37-08.png "SQL Server AlwaysOn High Availability Properties")

 5. Restart the SQL Server service by right-clicking the service and choosing **Restart**.

     ![SQL Server Configuration Manager with SQL Server Services selected and the SQL Server service being restarted.](images/hands-on-lab/2019-03-24-21-40-59.png "Restart the SQL Server service")

 6. Repeat this configuration for **CloudShopSQL2** and **CloudShopSQL3**.

-7. The database you will be replicating has its data and log files in the C:\\Data folder and the C:\\Log folder on CloudShopSQL.
+7. The database you will be replicating has its data and log files in the C:\\Data folder and the C:\\Logs folder on CloudShopSQL.
 We need to verify that the same folder structure exists on our secondary servers, CloudShopSQL2 and CloudShopSQL3.
 Login to **CloudShopSQL2** and **CloudShopSQL3** and verify that these folders exist.
 If they do not exist, create them.

 8. Open a remote desktop connection to the CloudShopSQL virtual machine and login using the **CONTOSO\\demouser** account.
 Note that this demouser account is the domain administrator account.
 You must type the domain name in, otherwise you will be logged in with the local administrator account.

 9. Your SQL Server Availability Group will require a file share to be used for the initial synchronization.
 Open up File Explorer and create a new folder in the root of the C: drive called **AG**.

 10. Right-click the new folder and select **Share with \> Specific people...**

     ![File Explorer is shown with the right-click menu of the AG folder with Share with specific people highlighted.](images/hands-on-lab/2019-03-24-21-57-15.png "File Explorer")

 11. On the File Sharing window, select **Administrators** and click **Share**, then click **Done**.